 - Cover a fresh container’s mouth with a coffee filter, and pour the cannabis solvent mixture into the filter to strain.
 The mixture will strain slowly, and you may need to replace the filter multiple times.

-- As it would be clearly unsafe to overfill the rice cooker, only fill to ¾ full with the cannabis solvent mixture.
+- Fill a rice cooker to ¾ full with the cannabis solvent mixture.
 As the liquid boils off, continue to add solvent to the mixture.

 - The solvent mixture will continue to boil down, once the mixture has cooked down to about an inch in liquid volume, don heat protective gear, and swirl the mixture around, allowing for the last of the solvent to boil off.